 There are usually only two reasons why your mortgage escrow payment increases

-- Increase in property taxes for Bellefontaine, Marysville or Columbus, Ohio
+- Increase in property taxes

-- Increase in homeowners insurance premium
+- Increase in Ohio homeowners insurance premium

 Quick Mortgage Escrow Review

 When an escrow account for your home mortgage is set up, your monthly mortgage payment is typically comprised of the following three items: house payment, property tax and homeowners insurance.
+Read the basics of a mortgage escrow account in a prior article.

 Obviously, if you've asked the bank to pay your property tax and homeowners insurance on your behalf, the money needs to be there to do so.

 Once the full year goes by, an annual statement arrives that shows you a running balance and where the escrow ended up.
 If the bank paid out more than what they collected from you over the year, they can elect to increase your future escrow payment.
 The new payment would be displayed on the statement.
 This is what my own bank does for my mortgage every year.
-And situations like this cause you to ask the main question we're answering in this post- "Why Did My Mortgage Escrow Payment increase?"

 Of the two reasons for the mortgage escrow increase, the more common is the increase in homeowners insurance premiums